-Administration - emergency medication (e.g.inhalers)
+Administration - emergency medication (e.g. inhalers)

-- a.
-All children at this school with medical conditions have easy access to their emergency medication. - b.
+b.
 All children are encouraged to carry and administer their own emergency medication, when their parents and health specialists determine they are able to start taking responsibility for their condition.
 All children carry their emergency medication with them at all times, except if they are controlled drugs as defined in the Misuse of Drugs Act 1971.
-This is also the arrangement on any off-site or residential visits. - c.
-Children who do not carry and administer their own emergency medication know where their medication is stored and how to access it. - d.
+This is also the arrangement on any off-site or residential visits.

+c.
+Children who do not carry and administer their own emergency medication know where their medication is stored and how to access it.

+d.
 Children who do not carry and administer their own emergency medication understand the arrangements for a member of staff (and the reserve member of staff) to assist in helping them take their medication safely.